compliance

 Common Deficiencies

-In order to provide state-registered investment advisers with a better understanding of what they need to do to “stay out of trouble” we analyzed all the state-level compliance material (e.g., examination request lists, deficiency letters, policy notices, speeches) we have assembled over the years to develop a list of compliance issues that are of greatest
+In order to provide state-registered investment advisers with a better understanding of what they need to do to “stay out of trouble” we analyzed all the state-level compliance material (e.g., examination request lists, deficiency letters, policy notices, speeches) we have … Continued

 You Ain’t Going to Get Away With it

 Attorney, Wall Street Trader, and Middleman Settle SEC Charges in $32 Million Insider Trading Case The Securities and Exchange Commission announced a settlement in a $32 million insider trading case against a corporate attorney and a Wall Street trader.
-The SEC alleged that the insider trading occurred in advance of at least 11 merger and
+The … Continued

 ERISA 408(b)(2) – Fees and Expenses Disclosures

 One of the disclosure required of Advisers by the Department of Labor under ERISA section 408(b)(2) is in regard to the fees and expenses relating to a Plan’s investment options.
-Fees and expenses include additional investment disclosures from providers of fiduciary services to an investment contract, product, or entity that holds plan assets and in
+Fees and expenses include additional investment disclosures from providers of … Continued

 FINRA for Investment Advisers?